Hutong: In the People's Republic

-Following the founding of the People's Republic of China in 1949, many old hutongs in Beijing were destroyed, replaced by wide boulevards and high-rises.
-Many residents were forced to leave the lanes where their families lived for generations and move to high-rise apartment buildings.
-In Xicheng District, for example, nearly 200 hutongs out of the 820 it boasted in 1949 have been demolished.

-However, many of Beijing's ancient hutongs still stand, and a number of them have been designated protected areas.
-The older neighborhoods survive today, offering a glimpse of life in the capital city as it has been for generations.
+As China's urbanization greatly increased, many of Beijing's hutongs were demolished during the period 1989-2019, with remaining lanes often converted into tourist attractions as objects of historic preservation.

 Many hutongs, some several hundred years old, in the vicinity of the Bell Tower and Drum Tower and Shichahai Lake are preserved amongst recreated contemporary two- and three-story versions.
 This area abounds with tourists, many of which tour the quarter in pedicabs.

 Today, as in the past, hutongs are home to celebrities, business owners and officials.
 After the 1989 Tiananmen Square Protests, Zhao Ziyang spent his fifteen years of house arrest inside a hutong.
 Zhao's hutong had previously been occupied by one of Empress Dowager Cixi's hairdressers.

 Culture

 Hutongs represent an important cultural element of the city of Beijing.
 Thanks to Beijing's long history and status as capital for six dynasties, almost every hutong has its anecdotes, and some are even associated with historic events.
 In contrast to the court life and elite culture represented by the Forbidden City, Summer Palace, and the Temple of Heaven, the hutongs reflect the culture of grassroots Beijingers.
 The hutongs are residential neighborhoods which still form the heart of Old Beijing.
-A virtual tour of one of Beijing's Hutong's can be found here.

 From 2014 to 2019, an exploration game was played called 胡同谜踪 or Hutong Races.
 Teams explore hutongs within one city block in detail and complete activities based on art, food, calligraphy, history and technology and often with local businesses.